Ganapati (Kakatiya dynasty)

 Ganapati-deva (r. c.
 1199–1262) was the longest reigning monarch of the Kakatiya dynasty of southern India.
 He brought most of the Telugu-speaking region in present-day Andhra Pradesh and Telangana under the Kakatiya influence by war or diplomacy.

 Ganapati's father Mahadeva was killed in a conflict against the Seuna (Yadava) kingdom in 1198–1199, and Ganapati remained in Yadava captivity for some time.
 The Kakatiya commander Recherla Rudra administered the kingdom in Ganapati's name during this period, protecting it against invaders and rebels.

 After his release in 1199, Ganapati consolidated his rule over the kingdom, and conquered the Coastal Andhra region in a series of campaigns.
 He also fought with the Eastern Gangas for the control of the southern Kalinga and Vengi regions: these campaigns had mixed results, with Kakatiya control limited to the south of the Godavari River.
 Ganapati supported the Nellore Choda chiefs Tikka and his son Manuma-siddhi II against rival claimants to the throne of Nellore.
 Towards the end of his reign, he suffered setbacks against the Pandyas, and retired after appointing his daughter Rudrama as his successor.

 Early life

 Ganapati was a son of his predecessor Mahadeva, who died during an invasion of the Seuna (Yadava) kingdom.
 The Yadavas captured Ganapati, and during his captivity, the Kakatiya kingdom suffered from revolts and invasions.

-During Ganapati's captivity, Rudra of Recherla family – the commander-in-chief of the Kakatiya army – appears to have handled the administration in Ganapati's name, as suggested by his titles Kakatiya-rajya-bhara-dhaureya and Kakati-rajya-samartha.
+During Ganapati's captivity, Rudra of Recherla Reddi family – the commander-in-chief of the Kakatiya army – appears to have handled the administration in Ganapati's name, as suggested by his titles Kakatiya-rajya-bhara-dhaureya and Kakati-rajya-samartha.
 Epigraphic evidence suggests that Rudra suppressed rebellions by feudatories, and repulsed invasion by an obscure king named Nagati.
 According to some scholars, such as M. Somasekhara Sarma, Rudra also repulsed an invasion by the Chola king Kulottunga III.
 Others, such as P.V.P.
 Sastry dispute this in absence of concrete evidence.